Expansionism: China

-The People's Republic of China is accused of expansionism through its operations and claims in the South China Sea, which are concurrently claimed by Vietnam.
+The People's Republic of China has been described as expansionist through its operations and claims in the South China Sea, which are concurrently claimed in part by Vietnam, the Philippines, Brunei, Malaysia and the Republic of China.

 Israel

-Israel was established on reacquired lands under international law and a manifest of original ownership on May 14, 1948, after the end of World War II and the Holocaust.
-Its government has occupied the West Bank, the Gaza Strip, the Golan Heights, and the Sinai Peninsula since the Six-Day War, although the Sinai was later returned to Egypt.
+Israel was established on May 14, 1948, following the end of World War II and the Holocaust.
+Its government has occupied the West Bank, the Gaza Strip, the Golan Heights, and the Sinai Peninsula since the Six-Day War, although the Sinai was later returned to Egypt in 1982.
+Israel also occupied southern Lebanon from February 1985 to May 2000.

 Iran

-Iran, the largest Shi'ite state, has extended its influence across the entire Middle East, including Iraq, Lebanon, Syria, Yemen and Afghanistan by arming local militias.
+Iran, the largest Shi'ite state, has extended its influence across the Middle East, specifically Yemen, Iraq, Syria, and Lebanon by arming local militias.

 Russia

-Russia under Vladimir Putin has had an aggressive posture since 2008, especially since 2014.
-Events associated with Russia are the 2008 Russo-Georgian War and Russia's occupation of South Ossetia and Abkhazia; the Russo-Ukrainian War, which began in 2014 with the Annexation of Crimea and the War in Donbas and escalated into the ongoing full-scale Russian invasion of Ukraine in 2022; and the military intervention in Syria.
+Russia under Vladimir Putin has been described as expansionist, especially since the 2010s.
+Putin said that the dissolution of the Soviet Union had "robbed" Russia of territories and made Russians "the biggest ethnic group in the world to be divided by borders", calling this an "outrageous historical injustice".
+Russia occupies parts of three neighboring countries.
+In 2008 Russia invaded Georgia and occupied Abkhazia and South Ossetia.
+In 2014 it occupied and then annexed Crimea from Ukraine.
+In 2022 it launched a full invasion of Ukraine and annexed its southeastern provinces.
+Meanwhile, Russia has established domination over Belarus.
+The Russian state is also accused of neo-colonialism in Africa, mainly through the activities of the Wagner Group and Africa Corps.

 Turkey

 Turkey's foreign policy is characterized, especially since 2010s by an aggressive expansionism, irredentism and interventionism in the Eastern Mediterranean and the neighboring Cyprus, Greece, Iraq, Syria, as well as in Africa, including Libya, and Nagorno-Karabakh.
-Turkey has occupied foreign territories and stationed troops in them, following the 1974 Turkish invasion of Cyprus, the Turkish occupation of northern Syria since 2016 and the Turkish presence in northern Iraq since 2018.
+Turkey has occupied foreign territories and stationed troops in them, following the 1974 Turkish invasion of Cyprus, the 2016 Turkish occupation of northern Syria, the 2018 Turkish presence in northern Iraq and following the 2020 Nagorno-Karabakh War.